hashicorp/vault/website/source/docs/secrets/azure/index.html.md

 permissions affect all clients.
 Furthermore, Azure does not provide any logging with regard to _which_ credential was used for an operation.

-An important limitation when using an existing service prinicpal is that Azure limits the number of passwords for a single Application.
+An important limitation when using an existing service princicpal is that Azure limits the number of passwords for a single Application.
 This limit is based on Application object size and isn't firmly specified, but in practice hundreds of passwords can be issued per Application.
 An error will be returned if the object size is reached.
 This limit can be